Ghub User and Developer Manual

 2.2 Setting the Username

-Ghub needs to know your username that you use on the host that you want it to connect to.
-For each host a different Git variable has to be set to specify the username on that host.
-More than one variable is needed because you might use different usernames on different hosts.
+Ghub needs to know your username, which you use on the host that you want it to connect to.
+For each host a different Git variable has to be set, to specify the username on that host.
+More than one variable is needed, because you might use different usernames on different hosts.

 Setting your Github.com Username